js-temporal/temporal-test262-runner/README.md

   a number before evaluation, which makes it easier for callers to pass environment variables as-is.
 NaN values will silently be assigned the default value.
-* updateExpectedFailureFiles?: boolean Used in local development to automatically revise expected-failure files after making code changes that fix test failures, removing tests that were expected to fail but now pass from the expected-failure files.
-This option does not add newly failing tests to the expected-failure files - this must be done manually.
-We recommend this option be set using an optional CLI flag for ease of use.